MBon1/Text-Based-Adventure-Game-Enhanced-by-Custom-GPT-3-Models/readme.txt

 To play the game, like most text-based adventure games, the player must type their response to given prompts provided by the game.
 The game ends once the game no longer accepts user input, resulting in a “Game Over” text on failed runs whereas a successful run just stops accepting user input.

 To quit the game for the terminal version, you can quit like you would any other application (Ctrl+c).
-In the Google Colab, select the “Interrupt execution button”.

 ================================================================